wcfiore/gbncc_viii/README.md

-# gbncc_vii
+# gbncc_viii
-Code used to generate figures/tables for Swiggum et al. GBNCC paper.
+Code used to generate figures/tables for Fiore et al. GBNCC paper.